 When a crash happens between a motorcycle and a car, truck, or van, regardless if the motorcyclist is wearing a helmet or not, the motorcycle rider can still sue the driver of the other vehicle if that driver is at fault.

-With the potential for accidents of having more serious injury or death because of lack of helmets, it can raise the possibility of punishment, fines, and substantial lawsuits.
+With the potential for accidents of having a more serious injury or death because of a lack of helmets, it can raise the possibility of punishment, fines, and substantial lawsuits.

 If you have been in a car accident with a motorcycle and you need an experienced defense attorney, look no further.
 The David J. Kramer Law Firm PLLC has experience in diligently protecting our clients’ rights.
 Please call today.